Published on

 Android Auto settings

-The device will stop connecting to your car automatically.
-In the same section, you can also disable auto run or call and text notifications, if those are the items that bothered you.
+Your device will stop automatically connecting to your car.
+In the same section, you can also disable auto-run or turn off call and text notifications if those are causing issues.

 Step 3.
-Tap Android Auto item there (use the search, as it may not appear in the standard apps list);
+Find Android Auto (use the search function, as it may not appear in the standard apps list);

 Apps list